IPS-Eye-White

 Aaron's Sons.
 Nadab and Abihu were Aaron's two youngest sons.
 Not only were they from 'good stock' as it were, but they seemed to have been in an especially privileged position with benefits and experiences that few in the history of mankind can ever imagine.
 Unfortunately, neither of these two men lived up to their position or potential.
 The two priests' brazenness (or sheer stupidity) cost them their lives - they came to a sudden and grisly death at the hands of the Father when fire from heaven consumed them.
 See Aaron's Sons

 King Saul.
-The first king's reign was marked by a continuous disobedience to God's instruction beginning with his failure to wipe out the Amalekites.
-When he instructed the medium of Endor to summon the prophet Samuel, Samuel told Saul that because of his disobedience he would die the next day.
+The first king's reign was marked by a continuous disobedience to God's instructions beginning with his failure to wipe out the Amalekites.
+When he got the medium of Endor to summon the prophet Samuel, Samuel told Saul that because of his disobedience he would die the next day.

 "As you did not obey the Lord and did not execute His fierce wrath on Amalek, so the Lord has done this thing to you this day.
 "Moreover the Lord will also give over Israel along with you into the hands of the Philistines, therefore tomorrow you and your sons will be with me.
 Indeed the Lord will give over the army of Israel into the hands of the Philistines!"
 Then Saul immediately fell full length upon the ground and was very afraid because of the words of Samuel; also there was no strength in him, for he had eaten no food all day and all night.
 (1 Samuel 28:18-20 NASB)